david-95/JmeterPerformanceRun/README.md

 # JmeterPerformanceRun
+## What is JmeterPerformanceRun
-This project is help to batch executing performance tests from a config file , via jmeter you record a jmx as template, edit configfile to add config values, such as threads , ramp_time, loop controller,csv dataset ..., almost every tunning configs can be set in this configure file. the program will scan the xml config, generate a jmx  instance for each suite, then using regular expression to scan and set values of config to jmx instances, jmx instances are stored to  tag 'jmxFolder' setting folder
+This project is a tool,to make performance test process more quickly.
+It assist user running performance test via jmeter, help to batch executing performance tests from a config file \n you record a jmx as template, edit configfile to add config values, such as threads , ramp_time, loop controller,csv dataset ..., almost every tunning configs can be set in this configure file. the program will scan the xml config, generate a jmx  instance for each suite, then using regular expression to scan and set values of config to jmx instances, jmx instances are stored to  tag 'jmxFolder' setting folder